dbl-works/terraform/vpn/README.md

 ## Initial Outline configuration after first launch

+:warning: Perform this initial setup only once during set up.

 We cannot currently run ssh commands using Terraform, so we need to manually configure Outline after it's online.
 The easiest way to do this is to run the following command which is provided by Terraform output

 ```shell